-The inherently interesting Kates monument in Laurel Hill sheds light on the “Interesting and malleable monument type” about which I published a post here on 26 October 2019.
+The inherently interesting Kates monument (of 1895) in Laurel Hill sheds light on the “Interesting and malleable monument type” which I published on 26 October 2019.

 There’s no need to repeat the detailed description of the monument type I gave last October.
 I’ll assume you’ve read that post in what follows, and I do assure you it’s a heartbreaking work of staggering genius.